chamley/UFC/README.md

 🧰 Workflow Tools: Black (linter), VSCode, Datagrip

-Personal project where I hope to aggregate all available data in the world about mma and turn it into insights.
+Personal project where I hope to aggregate all available data in the world about mma.